 Pretty Links is a great plugin for sharing and tracking links from our blogs.
 This plugin acts as a sort of mission control for our link tracking.
 We can shrink and share any URLs from our blog, and Pretty Links allows us to track the performance, which is great for keeping a handle on how our content is performing.
 This plugin also has some cool automation features, like automatically tweeting a shortened link when we publish a new blog post.
 It’s really cool!

 Wrapping your head around WordPress can be tough.
 But the right plugins are the key to making it easier!
-And with these nine best free plugins, you’ll be well on your way to supercharging your WordPress blog — without spending a penny!
+You can find even more of our favorite plugins here!
+And you’ll be well on your way to supercharging your WordPress blog — without spending a penny!
 And if that’s not the best WordPress-related news ever, I don’t know what is.